 How Can ARC Help You?

-ARC brings researchers and advanced computing resources together through a number of services and resources:
+ARC brings researchers and advanced computing resources together through:

-- Events for individuals engaged in computational discovery at U-M. These include an annual conference, CI Days, an occasional speaker series, and Flux User Group events.
+- Events for individuals engaged in computational discovery at U-M. These include symposia, speaker series, and education and training sessions.

 Why Was ARC Established?